 Which is the best gaming laptop under $2000?

-The ASUS ROG Strix G16 (2025) with RTX 5060 is our top recommendation for most users.
-It offers the latest GPU technology, excellent processor performance, a beautiful 165Hz display, and advanced cooling at a reasonable price point of $1,259.99.
+The ASUS ROG Strix G16 (2025) with RTX 5060 is our top recommendation for most users in 2026.
+It delivers the latest GPU technology, strong CPU performance, a beautiful 165Hz display, and advanced cooling at a competitive price point.

 What GPU can I get in a gaming laptop under $2000?